khaledkucse/org.usask.srlab.COSTERPlugin/README.md

 Similar to previous feature it will show some information related to the tool at first.
 Next it extracts new subject systems, create training dataset, retrieve the trained model, and retrain the model.

-3. Evaluation: Evaluation of the tool is done so that the user can reproduce the result we reported in our papers.
+**3. Evaluation**: Evaluation of the tool is done so that the user can reproduce the result we reported in our papers.
 Two types of evaluation is supported.
 Intrinsic evaluation where users can evaluate the tool for the subject system and extrinsic evaluation where user can evaluate COSTER for StackOverflow code snippets.
 Let us consider the intrinsic evaluation and to do that user needs to use the following command:

 ```
 java -jar COSTER.jar -f eval -e intrinsic -r data/TestDataset/subjectSystem/ -j data/jars/github/ -d data/TestDataset/dataset/ -t 1 -m model/ -c cosine -n levenshtein